 The initial appointment shall not be longer than a period of 2 years and may occur in less than 2 years dependent on the reappointment cycle.
 Reappointments thereafter shall be for a period of not more than 2 years.

-For those granted clinical privileges, during the first six months, a Focused Professional Practice Evaluation/FPPE will be conducted (refer to section on clinical privileges and Stony Brook University Hospital FPPE policy).
+For those granted clinical privileges, a Focused Professional Practice Evaluation/FPPE will be conducted (refer to section on clinical privileges and Stony Brook University Hospital FPPE policy).

 SECTION 3.
 APPOINTMENT

 A. APPLICATION REQUIREMENTS.

 1. Responsibilities of Applicant.